RLukasevic/burgerApp/README.md

 Learned about **React** class components and their lifecycle hooks as well as functional components and using their hooks.

-Provided App with "reactive" landing for mobile devices.
+Provided App with responsivity for mobile devices.

 Did the validation forms using regEx for the information user inputs while ordering/signing in.